The cohortextractor action

 generate_cohort action looks like this:

 This produces a zipped file to reduce storage space required in the backend.
-Missing the
+Changing to

---output-format=csv.gz argument allows an uncompressed CSV to be produced which may be useful while testing in dummy data.
+--output-format=csv argument allows an uncompressed CSV to be produced which may be useful while testing in dummy data or if using Stata for analysis of this file.
 To import the compressed file in Python, you can use

 The size of the dummy dataset is determined by the